Advanced Search

 LIU Guangyi, DENG Juan, ZHU Yanhong, et al. 6G autonomous radio access network empowered by artificial intelligence and network digital twin[J].
 Frontiers of Information Technology & Electronic Engineering, 2025, 26(2): 161–213. doi: 10.1631/FITEE.2025.2400569.

 TONG Zhan, SONG Yibing, WANG Jue, et al. VideoMAE: Masked autoencoders are data-efficient learners for self-supervised video pre-training[C].
-Proceedings of the 36th International Conference on Neural Information Processing Systems, New Orleans, USA, 2022: 732.
+The 36th International Conference on Neural Information Processing Systems, New Orleans, USA, 2022: 732.

 WANG Limin, HUANG Bingkun, ZHAO Zhiyu, et al. VideoMAE V2: Scaling video masked autoencoders with dual masking[C].
 2023 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Vancouver, Canada, 2023: 14549–14560. doi: 10.1109/CVPR52729.2023.01398.